rdminfinity/rdmBuild/README.md

 ### Install Steps

-Install NodeJS and NPM to you system.
+Install NodeJS and NPM to your system.

 Copy the project into your desired directory.